jobesy/AI-Jobs/README.md

 # AI-Jobs
-In the Field of Artificial Intelligence, Machine learning and Data science
+Core jobs in the Field of Artificial Intelligence, Machine learning and Data science